Management keeps close watch on liquid asset availability and performance.

-Assets that can trasnform into flowing cash in the near term reside on the Balance Sheet under the heading Current Assets.
+Assets that can transform into flowing cash in the near term reside on the Balance Sheet under the heading Current Assets.
 "Current" usually means cash flow is possible within a year or less.
-Accountants normally consider several asset categories (asset accounts) as having enough liquidity to qualify as Current assets.
-These include Cash assets, of course, but also Inventories, Accounts Receivable, other Short Term Receivables, and Short Term Investments.
+Accountants normally consider several asset categories as having enough liquidity to qualify as Current assets.
+These include Cash assets, of course, but also Inventories, Accounts Receivable, other Short-Term Receivables, and Short-Term Investments.

-The Balance Sheet entries for these assets enter the calculations of liquidity metrics such as Working capital and the Current Ratio.
-Liquidity Metrics measure the firm's ability to meet near term spending obligations, by comparing the balances in various current assets categories to the firms Current Liabilities—payments the firm must make in the near term.
+The Balance Sheet values for these assets serve as input data for calculating Liquidity metrics such as Working Capital and the Current Ratio.
+Liquidity metrics measure the firm's ability to meet near-term spending obligations, by comparing the balances in various current assets categories to the firm's Current Liabilities—payments due in the near term.

 Measuring Liquid Asset Performance

-It is a priority everywhere that management watches closely the current availability and performance (turnover) of liquid assets in each current asset category:
+Owners and managers everywhere watch closely the current availability and performance (turnover) of liquid assets in each Current Asset category:

-A liquid asset shortage (as indicated by low scores on liquidity metrics) is a signal that a company may not be able to pay short term creditor obligations on time or investing in activities necessary for survival and growth such as marketing or research and development.
+Low scores on Liquidity metrics mean the firm has a liquid asset shortage.
+This is a signal that a company may not be able to pay short-term creditor obligations on time or investing in activities necessary for survival and growth such as marketing or research and development.
 If the liquid asset shortage is severe, the firm may even have trouble meeting payroll.

 Explaining Liquid Assets in Context